 The Master's of Education (M.Ed.) and Education Specialist (Ed.S.) degrees focused on administration and instructional leadership offer cutting edge, practically-based courses which provide future leaders with the knowledge and skills needed for roles as principals.
 The degrees are online, using proven and effective strategies and field experiences taught by expert faculty who understand the demands on today's leaders.
 The degrees are approved for principal licensure for those students who work and are licensed in Massachusetts.
 As the degrees are online, out of state students benefit from the coursework, but cannot be endorsed by UMass Lowell for licensure in any state including Massachusetts.

-Each degree is 30 credits and includes courses in the Principalship, Leading Professional Learning Communities, School Policy and Law and Resource Management.
+Each degree includes courses in the Principalship, Leading Professional Learning Communities, School Policy and Law and Resource Management.

 Please note: The Ed.S. in Administration Planning and Policy is scheduled to increase to 33 credits for students admitted for Spring 2017 onward.